buttersaltpepper/Financial-Data-Analytics/README.md

 # ⌛ Research in Progress ⌛
-**Planespotting: What does Private Aviation Activity indicate in Stock Markets** **Steidlmayer on Markets: Trading Market Profiles with Classifiers**
+**Planespotting: What does Private Aviation Activity Indicate in Stock Markets** **Steidlmayer on Markets: Trading Market Profiles with Classifiers**